gjmcn/atomic-agents/docs/README.md

 Polylines are often used with [forces](#forces), which typically involves finding the nearest point on a polyline to an actor.
 Rather than using the `pointNearest` polyline method for this (which is slow), register the polyline(s) with the simulation using [`sim.registerPolylines`](#methods-ndash-basic), then use the returned function to look up the nearest point.

 The polyline constructor and methods that create new polylines are not particularly fast, nor is registering polylines.
-Where possible, create and register polylines before the simulation or during a pause in the simulation.
+Where possible, create and register polylines before starting the simulation or during a pause in the simulation.
 The functions most commonly used during the simulation are the `pointAt` polyline method and functions returned by `sim.registerPolylines`; these are reasonably fast.

 ?> Note: pass multiple polylines to `sim.registerPolylines` to get a function that finds the nearest point on any of the polylines.
 Use separate calls to `sim.registerPolylines` to get a separate function for each polyline.